baselime/docs/sending-data/docker.md

 to Baselime over HTTPS.
 The API Key is used to authenticate the request and route the logs to your workspace and environment.

+You can find example implementation in our [GitHub repository](https://github.com/baselime/examples/tree/main/docker-logs)